Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 There are several stories that revolve around Sang Kancil.
 This story of mouse deer and crocodile tells the tale of how Kancil outsmarts a crocodile, not once but twice.

 Once upon a time, there lived a clever mouse deer named Sang Kancil.
 He lives in the great forest and has many animal friends.
-But he also has enemies - animals that are not so friendly, animals who want to harm him or even eat him.
+But he also has enemies -the not-so-friendly animals that want to harm him or even want to eat him.
 So, he has to watch out for these animals.

 One day while walking along the riverbank, he saw some delicious and yummy fruits on the other side of the river.
 As he was about to cross the river, his very good friend the fish quickly swam near Kancil and warn him of the crocodile.
 The crocodile, Sang Buaya, is not a friendly animal.
 He is always on the lookout for Sang Kancil, to catch and eat him.

 Kancil is aware of that, so he has to think hard about how to cross over safely.
 Finally, he came out with a brilliant idea.

 The Clever Mouse Deer